Apillon/embedded-wallet/packages/sdk/README.md

 - `dataUpdated`
   Emitted after state data changes, e.g. for keeping track of active account

+- `requestChainChange`
+  Emitted when tx chainId is different from defaultNetworkId.
+Must be resolve()'d to continue with the tx execution.

 - `providerRequestAccounts`
   Triggered in 'eth_requestAccounts' provider request handler.
 Payload is resolver fn that should be invoked when user's account is available (after sign in / register)